Mick George Community Fund Criteria

 Repeat Applications for the Same Project

-Where a group has submitted an application for a project and has been unsuccessful in securing a grant from the Fund, no re-submission of the application will be considered unless this has first been invited by GrantScape.
-Groups are, however, welcome to submit applications for new and/or different projects.
+Where a group has submitted an Application or Expression of Interest (EOI) for a project and has been unsuccessful in securing a grant from the Fund, no re-submission of the Application or EOI will be considered unless this has first been invited by GrantScape.
+Groups are, however, welcome to submit an EOI for a new and/or different, eligible project.

 The main criteria used when assessing applications received will be: